OET Test Regulations

 - Withdrawal Policy

-- If you are registered to sit OET but are not able to attend the test for any reason, you can withdraw and request a refund, subject to the conditions and fees listed below.
+- If you are registered for OET but no longer wish to sit the test for any reason, you can withdraw and obtain a refund, subject to the conditions and fees listed below:

-- You may withdraw up to 2 business days before the test.
+- You may withdraw up to one week before the test.

-- Refunds are only provided for withdrawals made up to 2 business days before the test.
+- Refunds (less any administration fees – see below) are only provided for withdrawals made up to 23:59 on the Sunday before the test.

 - A withdrawal cannot be reversed.

-- The AUD $7 online booking fee paid will not be refunded.
+- In all cases, the AUD $7 online booking fee you paid when you registered will not be refunded.

 Table 2: Withdrawal fees